-Note: The use of target light shields (included with each target) may help reduce the excess background light.
+Note: Using target light shields (included with each target) may help reduce the excess background light.
 In outdoor applications, optional narrow-band light filters are required to block the sunlight so the target can detect the laser beam.

-If 2 targets are configured with the same ID, READ16 pops up a message informing you of the target ID number, the serial numbers for both targets and a warning message.
+If 2 targets are configured with the same ID, READ16 sends a message informing you of the target ID number, the serial numbers for both targets, and a warning message.